paddyw11/find-a-gardener/TESTING.md

 ## User Story Testing

-### 1. I want to undertand the purpose of the site on first entry.
+### 1. I want to understand the purpose of the site on first entry.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** | **Works as expected** |
 |:-----------:|:----------:|:-------------------:|:-----------------:|:---------------------:|